Families Help Stanford Students Thrive

 The Stanford Fund for Undergraduate Education plays a major role in the uniquely diverse Stanford environment.
 When you give through The Stanford Fund, all students, including your own, benefit from your generosity.

 The need for scholarship support has never been greater.
-About half of all Stanford students depend on need-based scholarships from the university.
+About half of all Stanford students depend on need-based financial aid from the university.
 The Stanford Fund bridges the gap between scholarship funding and total student need.

 More than 130 student-run groups, including performing arts clubs, public service groups, and club sports teams, received support from The Stanford Fund last year.
 A core part of your student’s Stanford experience, these vibrant, diverse communities help to expand perspectives, create friendships, and foster leadership, team building, and other skills that last a lifetime.

-• Advancing curriculum and expanding learning for all students
+Advancing curricula and expanding learning for all students

 All three schools that grant undergraduate degrees—Humanities and Sciences, Engineering, and the Stanford Doerr School of Sustainability—receive support from The Stanford Fund.
-This support has enabled a range of academic and research programs—from interactive chemistry classes and expanded studio and electronic arts to opportunities for undergraduates to work alongside prominent faculty on cutting-edge research.
+This support has made a variety of academic and research programs possible—from interactive chemistry classes and expanded studio and electronic arts to opportunities for undergraduates to work alongside prominent faculty on cutting-edge research.

 Support for what matters, when it’s needed

-In fiscal year 2022-23, more than 2,500 parents collectively contributed $4.6 million through The Stanford Fund.
-Unlike gifts to endowed or restricted funds, Stanford Fund gifts are flexible and go to work right away in support of undergrad priorities and academic opportunities.
+In fiscal year 2023-24, more than 2,500 parents collectively contributed $5.5 million through The Stanford Fund.
+Unlike gifts to most of the university's endowed or other restricted funds, Stanford Fund gifts are flexible and go to work right away in support of undergrad priorities and academic opportunities.
 And, when critical needs arise, that flexibility means funds can be quickly directed to where they’re needed most.

 Stanford Fund Parent and Family Partners